blastedryan/447-Petfinder/README.md

 ### Install Dependencies
 Type `pip install -r requirements.txt` to install other dependencies

+### Retrieving MapBox API Key
+In order for the map to render, you must use the MapBox API key that is found in our team's Google Drive.
+Upon retrieving the key, insert the key on line 267, mapboxgl.accessToken ='<insert key here>'.
+Only after updating the key will the map become visible.
+In upcoming releases, a more secure method of key encryption will be available.

 ## Opening Site
 Open your console and navigate to the directory.